Successful Post–Fired Metal Clay Connections

 Fired Metal Clay to Fired Metal Clay – Big Additions and Complex Design

-When the pieces are large and/or more complicated, or the addition gets lots of wear and tear such as a bail, I use lump clay with Pastemaker® for the attachment.
-The PasteMaker® is a thin liquid the consistency of water, and it allows the lump to stick nicely to the fired Metal Clay without effort, plus there is no pull away or separation along the joined area after firing IF sanded appropriately beforehand.
+When the pieces are large and/or more complicated, or the addition gets lots of wear and tear such as a jewelry bail, I use lump Metal Clay with Pastemaker® for the attachment.
+The PasteMaker® is a thin liquid the consistency of water, and it allows the lump to stick nicely to the fired Metal Clay without effort, plus there is no pull away or separation along the joined area after firing the Metal Clay IF sanded appropriately beforehand.
 I can’t tell you what’s in that little brown bottle, and yes I did try to find out, but it gives the “stick to it” factor needed to help hold it all together, in combination with the viscosity of the clay.

-Others have used Lavender Oil, along with other products out on the market, but this is my go-to since it works so easy and has never failed me.
+Others have used Lavender Oil with their Metal Clay, along with other products out on the market, but this is my go-to since it works so easy and has never failed me.

 What to do:

-Start with 2 fully fired pieces at the highest firing schedule for maximum strength, and more importantly, maximum shrinkage to avoid distortion.
+Start with 2 fully fired Metal Clay pieces at the highest firing schedule for maximum strength, and more importantly, maximum shrinkage to avoid distortion.

 Rough up or sand the contact areas to be attached including the area just next to it allowing space to feather in excess clay for a seamless connection.